elephantscale/es-training-new/course-outlines/machine-learning-with-azure.md

    - Establish Performance Metrics
    - Focus on Transparency to Gain Trust
    - Embrace Experimentation
-   - Don’t Operate in a Silo
+   - Don't Operate in a Silo
    - An Iterative and Time-Consuming Process
    - Feature Engineering
    - Algorithm Selection